A targeted search for strongly lensed supernovae with the Las Cumbres Observatory: Methods

 The resulting efficiency curves, corresponding to fractions of recovered sources at different magnitudes, are shown for the fitted image data in Figure \ref{fig:effcurves}.
-The depth characterized by $m_{50}$ is in general agreement with the predictions made by the exposure time calculator (e.g., Figure \ref{fig:etc}).
+The depth characterized by $m_{50}$ is in general agreement with the predictions made by the exposure time calculator.
 These observations typically detect transients around $r \approx 21$, but the depth rarely reaches much past $r \approx 23$.
-There seems to be a small shift to lower limiting magnitude; it is occasionally difficult to detect sources around $r \approx 20.5$.
+There is a small shift to lower limiting magnitude relative to the ETC calculations.
 The steepness of the efficiency drop-off, $\alpha$, indicates that a point source limiting magnitude in a given observation drops from a likely to unlikely detection on the order of $\sim 0.5$ mag.

-The measured $m_{50}$ and $\alpha$ detection efficiency values are used along with image header parameters \texttt{EXPTIME}, \texttt{MOONFRAC}, \texttt{MOONALT}, \texttt{MOONDIST}, \texttt{AIRMASS}, \texttt{L1MEAN}, \texttt{L1FWHM} in another nearest neighbor interpolation to predict the efficiencies.
-The distribution of errors from these, $\Delta m_{50} = m_{50} - m_{50_interp}$ and $\Delta \alpha = \alpha - \alpha_{interp}$, provide a confidence in our ability to assign efficiencies to the full set of surveyed data in the two years of observations.
+The measured $m_{50}$ and $\alpha$ detection efficiency values are used along with image header parameters \texttt{EXPTIME}, \texttt{MOONFRAC}, \texttt{MOONALT}, \texttt{MOONDIST}, \texttt{AIRMASS}, \texttt{L1MEAN}, \texttt{L1FWHM} to establish our nearest neighbor interpolation for predicting the efficiencies in other images.
+The distribution of errors from these, $\Delta m_{50} = m_{50} - m_{50_interp}$ and $\Delta \alpha = \alpha - \alpha_{interp}$, provide confidence in our ability to assign efficiencies to the full set of surveyed data in the two years of observations.
+Based on a sample of $ \gtrsim 700$ observations, the interpolation derived $m_{50}$ values typically agree to within 0.5 magnitudes, and perhaps more importantly show no systematic offset relative to the measured detection efficiency values.
+In any given observation this may alter the yields slightly, but integrated across hundreds of observations this will average out, resulting in a good yield estimate.